matthewmueller/rfcs/text/0001-datamodel-2.md

 ### Answer

-Primitives are special, so it most likely makes sense to separate their types from everything else.
-For model and embed blocks, we all seem to agree that they should be capitalized.
+Primitives are special, so we'll make them lowercase to separate them from higher-level types.
+For model and embed blocks, we all seem to agree that they should be PascalCase.

 ## Consider the low-level field and model names?